-The qualifications for a deacon are set out in 1 Timothy 3:8-13.
-As you think of the man you have elected, know that he has met these qualifications:
+The qualifications for a deacon are set out in 1 Timothy 3:8-13:

 8 Deacons likewise must be dignified, not double-tongued, not addicted to much wine, not greedy for dishonest gain.
 9 They must hold the mystery of the faith with a clear conscience.
 10 And let them also be tested first; then let them serve as deacons if they prove themselves blameless.
 11 Their wives likewise must be dignified, not slanderers, but sober-minded, faithful in all things.
 12 Let deacons each be the husband of one wife, managing their children and their own households well.
 13 For those who serve well as deacons gain a good standing for themselves and also great confidence in the faith that is in Christ Jesus.